josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🧬 we_don’t_want_your_cells_we_want_each_other.md

 # 🧬 We Don’t Want Your Cells, We Want Each Other
 `Polaris Protocol – Survivor Tools Node`

 ---

 ## 💡 Intent

-This document reframes survivorship through an abolitionist lens.
-It challenges the dominant carceral narratives often imposed on survivors and instead proposes a solidarity-based, emotionally intelligent model of healing.
-The goal is to reject containment and reassert the political agency of trauma narratives—especially when used to expose complicity at the state level.
+This node reframes survivorship through an abolitionist lens.
+It rejects the carceral narratives imposed on survivors and instead proposes a solidarity-based, emotionally intelligent model of healing.
+The goal: **refuse containment** and reassert the political agency of trauma narratives — especially when they expose state complicity.

 ---

 ## 🕊️ Abolitionist Survival Logic

 - Healing is not compliance.
 - Safety is not surveillance.
 - Closure is not incarceration.

 Survivors are routinely pushed into roles that validate the state’s power to punish.
 We resist this.
-The purpose of survivor speech is not to prop up the prison-industrial complex but to reclaim our narratives from its reach.
+Survivor speech should not serve the prison-industrial complex — it should reclaim narrative sovereignty.

 ---

 ## 🔥 Emotional Survivorship as Resistance

 - Love under surveillance is still love.
 - Rage under capitalism is still sacred.
 - Memory under trauma is still data.

-This file holds the conviction that trauma is not a personal flaw to be managed, but a political signal that must be heard.
-Our scars are not mistakes.
-They are data.
-And our resistance is its own kind of archive.
+Trauma is not a flaw to be managed — it is a **political signal**.
+Scars are not mistakes; they are records.
+Resistance itself is an archive.

 ---

 ## 📎 Rejection of Containment Scripts

-Containment shows up as:
+Containment appears as:
 - Sanitised language
 - Trauma-for-proof exchanges
 - Platform throttling
 - Forced proximity to state narratives

-We name it and refuse it.
-We do not want to be included in systems that erase us “with care.”
-We want space to name violence and stay whole while doing it.
+We name these tactics and refuse them.
+We do not seek inclusion in systems that erase us “with care.”
+We demand space to name violence and stay whole.

 ---

 ## 🌍 Intersection with Gaza–UK Complicity

-Our refusal to submit to carceral logics is not only personal—it is geopolitical.
+Our refusal of carceral logic is personal **and** geopolitical.

 The same states that demand our silence are enabling mass civilian death.
-We recognise that:
+We recognise:
-- Survivors of domestic violence are often silenced the same way as whistleblowers.
+- Domestic violence survivors are silenced like whistleblowers.
-- The logic of “contain, pacify, criminalise” travels from the courtroom to the battlefield.
+- “Contain, pacify, criminalise” logic travels from courtroom to battlefield.
-- Institutional silence protects both rapists and war criminals.
+- Institutional silence shields both rapists and war criminals.

 ---

 ## 🧭 Strategic Aims

 - Reclaim survivor narrative autonomy
 - Push abolitionist frameworks into public survivor discourse
-- Highlight emotional metadata as evidence of resistance
+- Highlight emotional metadata as resistance evidence
 - Connect personal healing to political urgency

 ---

-> “We don’t want your prison.
+> *“We don’t want your prison.
 We don’t want your pity.
-We want each other.”
+We want each other.”*